mednax-it/kata-notone/README.md

 ## Getting Started

 1. Fork this repo.
-1. Clone the forked repo.
+1. Clone the forked repo and change into the `kata-notone` directory.
 1. Run `poetry install` to get all the dependencies in place.
 1. Run `poetry shell` to activate the virtualenv.
 1. Run `notone` to see the game played by the two example players, Aggro Aiden and Cautious Carter.
 You should see something like this: